HighCWu/ControlLoRA/README.md

 ## Features & News

-2023/02/22 - Add ControlLora v2, which decomposites the prompt features and the spatial information with smaller size (~5M parameters, ~20M storage space).
+2023/02/22 - Add new ControlLora, which decomposites the prompt features and the spatial information with smaller size (~5M parameters, ~20M storage space).
 You could do something like: training on sd v1.5 then inference on anything v3.0 .

 ## How To Train